 It's the most wonderful time of the year, and that means you'll soon be scrambling to get your family Christmas photoshoot on the calendar.
-This is one of those times when you'll want to pull out all the stops for your family look, but with so much to consider — from color palettes to patterns — it can be hard to know where to begin.
+This is one of those times when you'll want to pull out all the stops for your family photo or family Christmas card, but with so much to consider — from color palettes to patterns — it can be hard to know where to begin.

-You only get a handful of holiday photoshoots with your family each year, so it's important that you make the most of it.
-And as you're planning your holiday photoshoot, consider using some of these tips to get a look that's perfect for you:
+You only get a handful of holiday photos with your family members each year, so it's important that you make the most of it.
+And as you're planning your best Christmas family pictures, consider using some of these tips to get a look that's perfect for you:

 Tip 01: Put on Santa suits and hats